-Advertisers having been dealing with fraud for years.
+Advertisers have been dealing with fraud for years.
 But fraudsters’ latest scheme - ad injections - is giving many advertisers pause.

 Ad injections are ads placed on websites through browser extensions.
 Once ads are “injected,” they’re sold by third parties without the owner’s permission.
 Ad injections are so stealthy, many times advertisers don’t even know until it’s too late, especially if they’re using programmatic advertising.